bobswiftfoot/pet-shop/README.md

 GIVEN an e-commerce website deployed through Heroku
-I can sign up, login, or as a guest
-Browse pet accessories to fulfill all of my pet's needs I can login and purchase items, write reviews on items, and access my purchase through my user profile
+I can sign up, login, or as a guest browse through pet accessories to fulfill all of my pet's needs I can login and purchase items, write reviews on items, and access my purchase through my user profile

 ## Built With